Has your company become a victim of a latest PPC con?

 PPC advertising done right can generate dozens or even hundreds of new patients for your medical practice.
 But that’s not what these PPC advertising con artists are doing.

 Why are more and more con artists playing on medical practices like yours?

-In the last few months Google has shifted the way they display results on search pages putting 3-4 paid advertisers at the top and another 3 at the bottom.
+Recently, Google has shifted the way they display results on search pages putting 3-4 paid advertisers at the top and another 3 at the bottom.
+They’ve even experimented with more ads and ad types per page.
 Which means it’s much harder to attract patients online unless you pony up and pay for PPC.
 The challenge is avoiding the so-called PPC advertising firms that want to con you out of your money without providing results.

 4 Ways to Avoid PPC Advertising Con Artists